 - Stress: Increased cortisol (stress hormone) levels leads to increased sebum thickness in the pores of the skin causing it to be oiler and more prone to acne.

 - Insulin dysregulation: this is one of the most important hormones to focus on when it comes to acne since it becomes very difficult to clear your skin if your blood sugar levels are out of balance.
 You can check out my article on blood sugar and skin health to learn more about how high insulin levels impact acne.

-- Dysfunctional hormone metabolism pathways: 5-alpha-reductase is an enzyme that converts testosterone to a hormonal byproduct called DHT.
+- Impaired hormone metabolism: 5-alpha-reductase is an enzyme that converts testosterone to a hormonal byproduct called DHT.
 This is important when it comes to the health of your skin since high DHT levels are linked to cystic acne and greater levels of 5-alpha-reductase have been seen on the skin of acne sufferers.

 Important labs for Acne Patients:

 - HbA1C & Fasting glucose: These labs will help us to assess your blood sugar levels to determine whether or not insulin dysregulation is impacting your skin.